Chorizo Chicken Taco Soup

 This super flavorful Mexican inspired tortilla soup is so fast and easy to make!
 Ready in under an hour, and made with easy ingredients from your pantry, this soup is a weeknight wonder.
 And any soup that calls for crushed tortilla chips is a win for me.

-What goes into the Chorizo Chicken Tortilla Soup?
+What goes into the Chorizo Chicken Taco Soup?

 To make this Mexican-inspired soup, you will need: